bespoken/bespoken-docs/faq/README.md

 ### I have errors when testing in parallel with devices using the same account with Alexa
 Alexa AVS doesn't handle more than one request for the same account at the same time.
 If you need to do parallel tests, create the necessary virtual devices using different accounts at the setup.

+## IVR

+### What is the default number used for calling?
+bla bla bla
+### Can I get a different number to call?
+bla bla bla
+### What countries are supported?
+bla bla bla
+## Webchat

+### What if my webchat is embedded in an iframe?
+If your webchat is embedded in an iframe, specify the iframe selector in the advanced settings.
+This ensures the test script can correctly locate and interact with the chatbot within the iframe.

+### How can I simulate a user clicking on a button?
+bla bla bla

+## Whatsapp

+### What is Bespoken default number for Whatsapp tests?

+bla bla bla

+### Can we test using other numbers?

+bla bla bla

+### I'm not receiving Menu messages.
+What can I do?

+bla bla bla

+### Can I see the images sent by my Whatsapp bot?

+bla bla bla